Zeeshan-1998/Book-Portal/README.md

 Then open the new terminal and type cd Backend and type npm install and wait for packages to install

+After this in Visual Studio Code go to backend folder and open index.js file and add your username and password in Database connection to connect backend with your PostgresSql database

 After install all packages Open PostgresSQL terminal or pg-admin GUI and create database named bookportal

 Then in that database create a table named book with following entities: